 How do we keep our HR knowledge base from going stale?

-Assign owners, set quarterly reviews by type, and treat major policy changes as immediate triggers.
+Assign named owners, set quarterly reviews by type, and treat major policy changes as immediate triggers.
 Version control makes changes visible and trusted.
 The KB is a living system, not a filing cabinet.

 Won’t documentation slow us down with red tape?